 Latin Americans have come to understand and deeply believe in the importance of strengthening the bonds in our region.
 We recognize the value of a strong identity that builds upon our shared heritage and our shared present and future.
 We understand that there is something greater than being Mexican, Colombian, or Argentinian.
 That something greater is being Latin American.
 We understand that because we share similar challenges, we can and must learn from and assist each other.

-This journal allows us to think critically, engage in dialogue, act, and learn from different practices across the region in order to continue the spectacular transformation that Latin America has undergone thus far.
+This student-run publication allows us to think critically, engage in dialogue, act, and learn from different practices across the region in order to continue the spectacular transformation that Latin America has undergone thus far.